-IGCSE ICT students may choose Digital Society only in IBDP.
+IGCSE Art & Design (Textiles) students may choose Visual Art in IBDP.
 The equivalency of other qualifications obtained will be taken into consideration for insert students.

 3. Can I change my courses?

 At CKY students may apply to change courses before the deadline set near the end of the Y10 induction period to enable the school to prepare for the new academic year.
 All late application for changes after this deadline will be processed accordingly depending on whether the student has met the IGCSE grade entry requirement and the IB Diploma Coordinator's approval.